elatov/elatov.github.io/_posts/2013-04-11-migrating-a-vm-from-vmware-workstation-to-oracle-virtualbox.md

     -rw-r--r-- someone/64 11445539328 2013-03-22 13:54 Win_XP-disk1.vmdk

-All of the above looks good, now let&#8217;s import the OVA template into VirtualBox.
+All of the above looks good, now let's import the OVA template into VirtualBox.

 ### Import an OVA Template into VirtualBox